Interior Design Major

 Students pursue courses in which creative and technical skills are applied within a structure to achieve the built interior environment.
-Design solutions are functional, enhance the quality of life of occupants, and are aesthetically pleasing while adhering to code and regulatory information.
+Design solutions are functional, enhance the quality of life of occupants, and are aesthetically attractive while adhering to code and regulatory information.
 Design solutions produce, protect, and enhance the health, safety and welfare of the public.
 Students learn how to approach design problems through a methodology that includes data gathering, product specification, identification of details, contractual documents, and design business procedures.

 Upper-division course work is focused on a series of integrated studio experiences and supports courses including history, professional practice, building information modeling, and interior systems.
 The studio experience culminates in a capstone project.
 Studio experiences require that each student be exposed to a variety of projects at several different levels of complexity and different client project goals.

 NDSU interior design students are required to complete a field experience between the third and fourth year of the program.
 Students accept a variety of positions throughout the United States.
-In the past few years students have completed field experiences in cities such as Los Angeles, Minneapolis, Denver, Florida, New York, Ireland, and Shanghai (China).
+In the past few years students have completed field experiences in cities such as Los Angeles, Minneapolis, Denver, New York, and Shanghai (China).